 Having been invited to become a Foundation Governor, I am glad to have the opportunity to serve as part of the governing body to support the excellent work already being carried out by the school in valuing each child as unique, and offering a wide and varied curriculum with exciting learning opportunities.
 As a Foundation Governor, part of my role is to try to ensure the continuation of the character and Christian ethos of the school in decision making, and central to that is my own faith.

 I have three children, two of who are currently at The Manor (in years R and 3), and another who is due to join the school in 2021.
 I have enjoyed being a part of the school community, and look forward to continuing to be involved for a number of years.
-My professional background is in nursing, and I am currently at home full time.
+My professional background is in nursing, and I work part time in a hospital.